alexander-hamme/Tadpole-Tracker/README.md

 - The main tracking code is in the SinglePlateTracker class, located [here](src/main/java/sproj/tracking/).

-- the thesis paper I wrote for this project is available [here](/paper/senior_thesis.pdf).
+- The thesis paper I wrote for this project is available [here](/paper/senior_thesis.pdf).

 - I'm also working on translating it to C++ to run speed benchmarks against the Java code.
 That code is in [this repository](https://github.com/alexander-hamme/Tadpole-Tracker-Cpp).